Maloepf/tp/data-engineering/tp-data-processing-framework/README.md

 * What is Spark RDD API ?
 * What is Spark Dataset API ?
 * With which languages can you use Spark ?
-* Which data sources or data sinks can Spark work with ?
+* Which data sources or data sinks can Spark work with ? data source: all most all data sources data sinks: all data softwara managment that have GDBC driver

 ### Analyse data with Apache Spark and Scala
 One engineering team of your company created for you a TV News data stored as JSON inside the folder `data-news-json/`.